Participation Portal

 The Developing Grateful Communities, 2026 conference offers two distinct pathways for engagement.

 Learning: If you would like to participate primarily for Experiential Learning, with an emphasis on absorbing content, joining interactive workshops, and connecting with others, you are not required to present a paper.
-Instead, we ask that you submit a brief Statement of Interest(SOI).
+Instead, we ask that you submit a brief Statement of Interest (SoI).
 This statement, approximately 250 words in length, should include information about your background, the ways your work or interests align with the conference themes, and what you hope to gain from the three-day program.

 Sharing: Participants may also choose the Sharing pathway by submitting an abstract that presents any novel ideas or existing work, whether practice-based or research-based, to be shared as a poster or paper.
 These submissions will be reviewed by the organising team and, if recommended, selected for presentation.
 Please note that the program’s primary aim is to offer an immersive learning environment, which means that only a very limited number of competitive oral and poster presentation slots will be available.

-Abstract/SOI Submissions open from 20 December 2025
+Abstract/SOI Submissions open: 20 December 2025

-Last date for Submission of abstracts/SOI: 30 May 2026
+Last date for Submission of abstracts/SOI: 15 June 2026

 Proposals may present empirical investigations using quantitative, qualitative, or mixed-methods designs that offer new evidence on the development, expression, and outcomes of gratitude; theoretical or conceptual contributions that refine existing models or propose novel frameworks grounded in scientific literature; or practitioner-oriented work that showcases evidence-based interventions, educational programs, community initiatives, or policy recommendations aimed at fostering gratitude within schools, families, organizations, and wider societal systems.